radiodan/radiodan.github.io/help/index.md

 You will need:

-1. Pi 2, 3 or Zero
+1. Raspberry Pi 2, 3 or Zero
-2. 8G or more micro SD card
+2. 8G or more micro SD card.
+4G isn't big enough.
 3. 3.5mm-jack speaker
-4. if on a Zero: a DAC or HDMI to VGA adaptor
+4. if on a Zero: a [DAC](https://shop.pimoroni.com/products/phat-dac) or HDMI to VGA adaptor
-5. if on a Pi 2 or Zero: a USB wifi card with a [specific chipset - RT5370 - see this post for more detail](https://planb.nicecupoftea.org/2015/01/23/a-quick-analysis-of-wifi-cards-for-using-a-raspberry-pi-as-an-access-point/)
+5. if on a Pi 2 or Zero: a [supported wifi USB dongle](https://github.com/resin-io/resin-wifi-connect)
-6. if on a Zero: usb micro to USB A adaptor
+6. if on a Zero: USB micro to USB A adaptor
-7. power supple for the Pi
+7. power supply for the Pi
-8. Laptop and ethernet cable; SD card reader
+8. laptop and ethernet cable; SD card reader

 Download the latest [Raspian Jessie](https://www.raspberrypi.org/downloads/raspbian/).

-On a laptop, SD card inserted into a reader,
+On a Mac laptop, SD card inserted into a reader,

     diskutil list
     diskutil unmountDisk /dev/diskn